-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing One resident in attendance (virtually).
-A summary of comments is attached.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Two people requested a meeting link but there were no attendees.
 Not applicable.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable) 2 Public Meeting Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Three residents (one was a Board member) attended in-person.
-A summary of comments is attached. and reasons Not applicable.
-3 Newspaper Ad Non- targeted/broad community No responses received.
-No comments received.
 Not applicable.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Flyers (for public meetings) Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing No responses received.
-No comments received.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+and reasons

+Minorities

+Non-English Speaking - Specify other language: Spanish

+Three residents

+Persons with requested the A summary of

+2 Public Meeting disabilities meeting link but only comments is Not applicable.

+one attended attached.

+Non- (virtually).

+targeted/broad

+community

+Residents of Public

+and Assisted

+Housing

+Non- No responses were

+3 Newspaper Ad targeted/broad community No responses were received.
 Not applicable.
+Not applicable.

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Flyers (for public meetings) Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Two written responses were received.
+A summary of comments is attached.
+Not applicable.
 5 Manchester Matters email notification system Non- targeted/broad community No responses received.
 No responses received.
 Not applicable.
 6 Social media - Town Facebook and Twitter accounts Non- targeted/broad community No responses received.
 No responses received.
 Not applicable.

 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 7 Public Hearing Non- targeted/broad community Public hearings were held as part of the Board of Directors' June and July meetings.
 The meetings were well attended.
 Both were hybrid format.
-No comments were received from the public regarding the Annual Action Plan for Program Year 49.
+Comments from one resident were general regarding positive impact of CDBG funds on his neighborhood.
 No public comments were rejected.